 Leeds railway station is growing.
-A new Platform Zero is being created that will mean more trains, more seats and fewer delays.
+A new Platform Zero has been created to allow for more trains, more seats and fewer delays.

 Over 31 million people use Leeds station every year, making it the North’s busiest railway station.
 The new platform will help reduce train congestion and meet the city’s growing demand for rail travel now and in the future.

-It signifies the first new platform constructed at the station in nearly 20 years and is scheduled to enter into operational service by the end of this year (2020).
+This signifies the first new platform constructed at the station in nearly 20 years.

 This major £161m two-year project has been accompanied by the modernisation of the station entrance which now has a new transparent roof and stunning glazed façade entrance-way; a redesigned and expanded ticket barrier to improve passenger flow; and refurbished free-to-use toilet facilities.

 Following the completion of Platform Zero, our construction compound will stay open and reconfiguration work to the car park will start to take place in order to reintroduce the long-stay passenger parking to the station in Spring 2021.

 In November 2018 we began a major project to modernise the main southern concourse, with a new roof and stunning, glazed façade entrance the key elements of this exciting project.

 This work is now completed and has transformed Leeds railway station into a world-class transport hub at the heart of the city, with more floor space created in the main concourse area.

 The new, transparent roof has replaced the dark and dated wooden roof and now allows much more natural light to enter the main concourse, creating a more pleasant, inviting environment.